 Whether you want to acquire new skills or sharpen your current skills, RUSA's online courses and webinars offer convenient and flexible learning opportunities on both basic topics, such as the reference interview and readers' advisory, and advanced topics, for which we dive into specialty areas such as business reference, genealogy, and content related to prison libraries.
 RUSA members qualify for discounted registration rates including discounts on group registrations.

 United for Libraries offers specialized online training for library boards and support organizations, as well as library staff.
 Short Takes for Trustees features 10 short videos to show at board meetings, while the Trustee Academy series goes in-depth with comprehensive online courses.
 Webinars offer real-world tips and strategies for success as library directors work with trustees.
 United for Libraries members have free access to webinars on topics such as library advocacy at the state level and planned giving, while advocacy webinars on responding to a budget crisis and creating a campaign for your library are free and available to all.

-Washington Office offers screencasts and documents that will help you lobby local and federal policy makers to work for libraries.
+The ALA Public Policy and Advocacy Office offers screencasts and documents that will help you lobby local and federal policy makers to work for libraries.
 Our offerings include materials on messaging, event logistics, media relations, government relations, and grassroots, coordinated measures that will help you get the message to power about how important libraries are and why they deserve governmental support.